bocajthomas/SE-Extended/README.md

 You will need to download SE Extended from ether the [Actions](https://github.com/bocajthomas/SE-Extended/actions/workflows/debug.yml) or our [CI Builds](https://t.me/SE_Extended_CI) Channel on telegram<br/>

 >[!warning]
->SE Extended is currently detected, v12.81.0.44 or below is not longer safe to use. please use [Stock Snapchat](https://play.google.com/store/apps/details?id=com.snapchat.android)
+>SE Extended is currently detected, Use [v12.33.1.19](https://www.apkmirror.com/apk/snap-inc/snapchat/snapchat-12-33-1-19-release/) or below

 ## ❓️Wiki
 The [Wiki](https://github.com/bocajthomas/SE-Extended/wiki) is a place for all information regarding SE Extended.